MLB roundup: Cardinals ride Flaherty into first place

 Jack Flaherty struck out nine in six shutout innings and the host St. Louis Cardinals beat the Colorado Rockies 8-3 on Friday night.

-Marcell Ozuna homered and drove in three runs, Yadier Molina went 3-for-5 and three other St. Louis batters had two hits each.
-The Cardinals moved a half-game ahead of the Chicago Cubs for first place in the National League Central Division.
+Marcell Ozuna homered and drove in three runs, Yadier Molina went 3-for-5, and three other St. Louis batters had two hits each.
+The Cardinals moved a half-game ahead of the Chicago Cubs for first place in the National League Central.

 Nolan Arenado had two hits and reached all four times he came to the plate for Colorado, which has lost four of five since sweeping a home series against Miami.

 Flaherty (8-6) didn’t allow a hit until Yonathan Daza led off the fifth inning with a single.
-Before that, the Rockies only had three base runners — one on a walk and two hit batsmen.
+Before that, the Rockies only had three baserunners — a walk and two hit batsmen.

 Red Sox 11, Padres 0